How do children learn listening skills? We explore how to change that question so that you, the caregiver, can be in the driver’s seat.

 Attunement communicates to the child that the parent can understand and share the child’s feelings, experiences, inner mind, and world.

 Attunement uses our five most common senses, sight, smell, taste, hearing, and touch.
-We can use those senses to sense someone else's experience.
-We can hear the cries.
-We can see the tears.
-We can smell the sweat, and we can feel their body getting clammy and upset.
+We can use those senses to sense someone else’s experience, hear the cries, see the tears, smell the sweat, and we can feel their body getting clammy and upset.

 We can start to incorporate all eight of these senses to tune in to the child’s lived experience.
 To understand what is going on inside their body.